ulticoder/ulticoder.github.io/README.md

 <a target="_blank" href="https://github.com/UltimateSoftware/">
 https://github.com/UltimateSoftware/</a> GitHub account.

-This repository is an adjunct to that repository, to provide examples for learning about how to do things and configuration experiments related to performance.
+This repository is an adjunct to repositories there, to provide examples for learning about how to create and test programs using Ultimate's stuff.
+Included here are configuration experiments related to performance.

+Our objective is to get you (the developer) to get up and running quickly with fast, stable, and useful apps.

+More than that, we hope that you'll consider joining as an employee at Ultimate Software, which has been rated among the top 10 best places to work among all American companies.

 ## Ultimate Software

-Ultimate Software provides web-based software for "HCM" (Human Capital Management), such as payroll.
+Ultimate Software runs a private cloud (SaaS service) to provide web-based software for "HCM" (Human Capital Management) such as payroll.

+There are many competitors to Ultimate Software.

-Ulimate Software is at the forefront in its industry for applying Machine Learning, Artificial Intelligence, and microservices based on Java Spring Boot.
+Ulimate Software is at the forefront of applying Machine Learning, Artificial Intelligence, and microservices based on Java Spring Boot.

 This site is mentioned in Ultimate's
 <a target="_blank" href="https://github.com/UltimateSoftware/ultimatesoftware.github.io">
 https://github.com/UltimateSoftware/ultimatesoftware.github.io</a>

+"We're creating engaging software that helps people simplify their work lives."

 ## This website